The K-theory of boundary C*-algebras of symmetric spaces

-We compute the K-theory of a collection of C*-algebras, which we refer to as boundary C*-algebras, arising as the crossed product C*-algebras of lattice actions on the maximal Furstenberg boundaries of symmetric spaces of noncompact type.
+We compute the K-theory of a collection of C*-algebras, which we refer to as boundary C*-algebras, arising as the crossed product C*-algebras of lattice actions on the Furstenberg boundaries of symmetric spaces of noncompact type.
 Along the way we show that some of these boundary C*-algebras are isomorphic but not spatially isomorphic.
-Several examples of isomorphic crossed product C*-algebras constructed from very different dynamical systems can be found in \cite{phillips_examples_2007} and \cite{geffen_note_2024}.
+Several other examples of isomorphic crossed product C*-algebras constructed from very different dynamical systems can be found in \cite{phillips_examples_2007}, \cite{geffen_note_2024}, \cite{robertson_steger}.

-I'm grateful to Bram Mesland and Yuezhao Li for pointing me to the work of Geffen and Kranz \cite{geffen_note_2024} which also computes the K-theory of boundary C*-algebras.
-The present work recovers a result by Geffen and Kranz in the special case of $\H^3_\R$.
-The methods in the present paper were developed independently of theirs as part of my Ph.D. project and work in any dimension and any rank.
+I'm grateful to Bram Mesland and Yuezhao Li for pointing me to the work of Geffen and Kranz \cite{geffen_note_2024} which also computes the K-theory of boundary C*-algebras for lattices in $\H^n_\R$ where $n = 3$.
+The methods in the present paper were developed independently of theirs as part of my Ph.D. project and work in any dimension.